EbenZergaw/spider-crm/README.md

 - If the operation succeeds, it will return the order data and the client will render it on the page
 - If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

+**Output:**
+- Order Data

 **UI Components**
 - Order page
-- Order information component
+- Order information card
 - Task card

-### 2.d Completing Tasks
+### 2.d Completing or Editing Tasks
-**Endpoint: /orders/:id**
+**Endpoint: /orders/tasks/:id**

-**Method: GET**
+**Method: PUT**

 **Input:**
-- Order ID
+- Task ID
+- Updated task data

 **Logic:**
-- The endpoint will fetch the order by its ID in the database
+- The endpoint will fetch the task by its ID in the database and replace it with the updated data
-- If the operation succeeds, it will return the order data and the client will render it on the page
+- If the operation succeeds, it will prompt the client to rerender the page
 - If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

+**Output:**
+- None

 **UI Components**
 - Order page
-- Order information component
+- Order information card
 - Task card
+- Task entry form

+### 3.a Viewing All Customer Information
+**Endpoint: /customers**

+**Method: GET**

+**Input:**
+- None

+**Logic:**
+- The endpoint will fetch all customer IDs from the database
+- If the operation succeeds, it will return the customer IDs in an array for the client to render
+- If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

+**Output:**
+- Array of Customer IDs

+**UI Components**
+- Customers dashboard
+- Customer information card

+### 3.b Viewing Sales Data and Order History
+**Endpoint: /orders/sales**

+**Method: GET**

+**Input:**
+- None

+**Logic:**
+- The endpoint will select the ids, items, status, and service fees of all orders from the database
+- It will loop through and calculate total revenue and receivable revenue
+- If the operation succeeds, it will return the ids, total revenue, and receivable revenue for the client to render
+- If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

+**Output:**
+- Order IDs
+- Total Revenue
+- Receivable Revenue

+**UI Components**
+- Sales dashboard
+- Order information card